htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   This is controlled by the new configuration knob :macro:`LVM_USE_THIN_PROVISIONING`.
   :jira:`1783`

+- GPU detection is now enabled by default on all execute nodes via a new configuration variable :macro:`STARTD_DETECT_GPUS`.
+This new configuration variable supplies arguments to *condor_gpu_discovery* for use when GPU discovery is not otherwise explicitly enabled in the config.
+  :jira:`2264`

 - Added new submit commands for constraining GPU properties.
 When these commands are use the ``RequireGPUs`` expression is generated automatically by submit and desired values are stored as job attributes.
 The new submit commands are :subcom:`gpus_minimum_memory`,